Aboriginal and Torres Strait Islander Females and Survival from Breast Cancer

 - Abstract

-- Background Despite access to universal health care, Aboriginal and Torres Strait Islander females (hereafter respectfully referred to as Aboriginal) in Australia have higher breast cancer incidence and mortality rates.
-We investigated factors contributing to these survival disparities.
-Methods Aboriginal females (n=395; 0.7%) and non-Aboriginal females (n=57 618; 99.3%) with breast cancer were identified from Victoria, Australia.
-Clinical, pathological, demographic, and socioeconomic variables were analyzed.
+- BACKGROUND: Despite access to universal health care, Aboriginal and Torres Strait Islander females (hereafter respectfully referred to as Aboriginal) in Australia have higher breast cancer incidence and mortality rates.
+We investigated the factors contributing to these survival disparities.
+METHODS: Aboriginal females (n = 395; 0.7%) and non-Aboriginal females (n = 57,618; 99.3%) with breast cancer were identified from Victoria, Australia.
+Clinical, pathologic, demographic, and socioeconomic variables were analyzed.
 Endpoints were all-cause and breast cancer-specific mortality.
-Hazard ratios (HR) were estimated using Cox regression.
-Tumor-infiltrating lymphocytes (sTILs) were evaluated from a subset of Aboriginal females and compared to females in TCGA.
-Results Registry data revealed that Aboriginal females were younger (P<0.001), had more advanced stage disease (P=0.007), were more likely to live in non-metropolitan areas (P<0.001) and in areas of greater disadvantage (P<0.001) compared to other females, at diagnosis.
-Age-adjusted multivariate analysis revealed a higher all-cause mortality risk (HR 1.27, 95%CI 1-1.61) for Aboriginal females, but this risk diminished for breast cancer specific mortality and after adjustment for stage and grade.
-Breast cancers from Aboriginal females had significantly reduced sTILs in the luminal and triple-negative subtypes, compared to TCGA.
-Conclusions Mortality for females with breast cancer was influenced by socio-economic, geographic and clinical factors.
-Notably, Aboriginal females with tumour features typically associated with favourable outcomes, experienced poorer outcomes.
+HRs were estimated using Cox regression.
+Stromal tumor-infiltrating lymphocytes were evaluated from a subset of Aboriginal females and compared with females in The Cancer Genome Atlas.
+RESULTS: Registry data revealed that Aboriginal females were younger (P < 0.001), had more advanced stage disease (P = 0.007), and were more likely to live in nonmetropolitan areas (P < 0.001) and in areas of greater disadvantage (P < 0.001) compared with other females at diagnosis.
+Age-adjusted multivariate analysis revealed a higher all-cause mortality risk (HR 1.27; 95% confidence interval, 1-1.61) for Aboriginal females, but this risk diminished for breast cancer-specific mortality and after adjustment for stage and grade.
+Breast cancers from Aboriginal females had significantly reduced stromal tumor-infiltrating lymphocytes in the luminal and triple-negative subtypes compared with The Cancer Genome Atlas.
+CONCLUSIONS: Mortality for females with breast cancer was influenced by socioeconomic, geographic, and clinical factors.
+Notably, Aboriginal females with tumor features typically associated with favorable outcomes experienced poorer outcomes.
 The reduced immune infiltrate warrants further investigation.
-Impact These findings highlight the need to address socioeconomic inequities and ensure culturally safe cancer care.
+IMPACT: These findings highlight the need to address socioeconomic inequities and ensure culturally safe cancer care.
 Further research should explore biological and environmental factors influencing outcomes for Australian Aboriginal females.

 - Department(s)